 Sharing real-world insights on COVID-19 in intensive care

-We have drawn together expertise and resources across our partnership and beyond to create a programme of work to rapidly gather, synthesise and share emerging insights on COVID-19 management.
+We drew together expertise and resources across our partnership and beyond to create a programme of work to rapidly gather, synthesise and share emerging insights on COVID-19 management.

-UCLPartners is delivering a programme of work on intensive care, working in partnership with the Intensive Care Society, National Emergency and Critical Care Network, North Thames ARC, the Rapid Research, Evaluation and Appraisal Lab based at UCL, Health Innovation Network and the AHSN Network.
+UCLPartners delivered a programme of work on intensive care, working in partnership with the Intensive Care Society, National Emergency and Critical Care Network, North Thames ARC, the Rapid Research, Evaluation and Appraisal Lab based at UCL, Health Innovation Network and the AHSN Network.

 - Rapid syntheses of emerging frontline learning in intensive care units (ICUs) to support the Excel Nightingale Hospital and inform best practice locally, regionally and nationally